pgrobban/svenska2-next/README.md

 ## Welcome to Robban's Swedish Corner!

-This is the GitHub repository for robbansswedishcorner.com, a website dedicated to learners of the Swedish language.
+This is the GitHub repository for [Robban's Swedish Corner](http://robbansswedishcorner.com), a website with the aim of teaching the Swedish language to beginners and advanced learners alike.

 You may submit PRs to this repository.

 Please contact me at admin[at]robbansswedishcorner[dot]com if you have any technical inquires.